harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ### **User manually clearing cookies**

-If a user has manually cleared cookies for a given site (or all sites), and then subsequently visits that site, any immediate mediation request should throw `NotAllowedError`.
+If a user has manually cleared cookies for a given site (or all sites), and then subsequently visits that site, any immediate mode request should throw `NotAllowedError`.
 The user agent should take this as a signal that the user does not want to be signed in at this time, and (for the purpose of immediate requests) behave the same as if the user does not have any credentials available.
 A call made while in this state should be indistinguishable to the site from a call made where no credentials exist, even using precise timing measurements.

 If the user signs in to that site via a non-immediate use of passkeys or another browser-visible sign-in method, then immediate would subsequently behave normally.

 ### **Incognito and private sessions**

-In incognito or private browsing sessions, any immediate mediation request should throw `NotAllowedError`.
+In incognito or private browsing sessions, any immediate mode request should throw `NotAllowedError`.
 This is similar to the user having manually cleared cookies.
 To avoid incognito fingerprinting, this response can be delayed by the browser to simulate the browser fetching credential metadata from the system.
 A call made in an private session should be indistinguishable to the site from a call made in a normal session where no credentials exist, even using precise timing measurements.

 ### **Request with allowlists**